bigsmoke/sapienshabitat/pages/wallflower-refuge/page.md

 ## Propagule pressure

-The little seedling which ended up establishing their own wallflower lineage at “De Schuilplaats” were not the first of my wallflower transplantation experiments.
-Prior to this 2011 expirement, I tried establishing a wall flower transplantation in my father's garden in Eelde, both seeds as well as seedlings.
-Only one pair of seedlings took hold there for a while, until my father's Ecuadorian father in law mistook it for a weed.
+The little seedlings which ended up establishing their own wallflower lineage at “De Schuilplaats” were not the first of my wallflower transplantation experiments.
+Prior to this 2011 expirement, I tried establishing a wall flower transplantation in my father's garden in Eelde, trying both seeds and seedlings.
+Only one pair of seedlings took hold there, for a while, until my father's Ecuadorian father in law mistook it for a weed.
 (Only recently did I start to think about the particular places in which these two seedlings survived for a while, but more about habitat selection later…)

-Not at “De Schuilplaats”.
+At “De Schuilplaats”, things went much better.
 After a difficult start, during which some of the propagule dried out dispite the occassional watering, the wallflowers in the walls started thriving, no longer requiring any care.
 Encouraged, I planted some more seedlings and sowed a few handfulls of seeds.
 Then, after as little as one growing season, the biggest flowering speciment sported its own seeds.

 ![In 2011, the biggest wallflower speciment sported its own seeds, beginning a local lineage.](Schuilplaats_2011-12-14_Muurbloem_a.jpg){.text-width width="2592" height="1944"}